laurelxiang/CSCIUA473_CapstoneProject/README.md

 This notebook is not a pipeline.
 Instead, it tests several different possible models.
 The best model was determined to be a kMeans clustering model on PCA combined with a Random Forest classifier.

-Report is available on request.
+Report and diagrams are available on request.